richbrito/QNM_EMD/README.md

 of perturbations of black hole solutions in Einstein-Maxwell-Dilaton.

-"EQS_derivation.nb" = In this notebook we derive the perturbed equations of motion.
+* EQS_derivation.nb - Notebook with derivations of the perturbed equations of motion.
 The final equations are listed in the notebook EQS_list.nb.

-"EQS_list.nb" = In this notebook we provide a list of the perturbed equations of motion derived in the notebook EQS_derivation.nb.
+* EQS_list.nb - Notebook with a list of the final perturbed equations of motion derived in the notebook EQS_derivation.nb.

-"QNM_plots.nb" = Collection of the QNMs with plots and mutual-comparisons plots
+* QNM_plots.nb - Collection of plots with QNM frequencies

+These notebooks are developed and maintained by Costantino Pacilio and Richard Brito.
+Please, report any issues to

+cpacilio@sissa.it

+richard.brito@aei.mpg.de